 Consider what you’ll build here

 Before you begin remodeling, it’s worth considering what kind of room you want to turn your attic into.
-For instance, if you’re building an extra bedroom, you may want to add an extra layer of insulation/heating underneath the floor.
+For instance, if you’re building an extra bedroom, you may want to add an extra layer of insulation or heating underneath the floor.
+If your attic is hard to access, you might also want to look into a garage attic lift, which makes moving materials and furniture up and down much easier.

-If you’re looking at an extra bathroom, you’ll want to position that above an existing toilet or kitchen, so as to reduce the distance between new and existing plumbing.
+If you’re looking at an extra bathroom, you’ll want to position that above an existing toilet or kitchen to reduce the distance between new and existing plumbing.
 So, while it’s tempting to say you’ll figure it out later, knowing what you want to build will help you repurpose your attic more clearly.

 Move your plumbing